mpi-astronomy/snowblind/README.md

 Algorithms for cleaning JWST data.

- - `SnowBlindStep`: mask cosmic ray showers and snowballs
+ - `SnowblindStep`: mask cosmic ray showers and snowballs
  - `JumpPlusStep`: flag jumps and saturated pixels caused by cosmic rays properly when there are frame-averaged groups
  - `PersistenceFlagStep`: flag pixels due to persistence between exposures